Maintaining the Status Quo in Hockey Broadcasting

 This is certainly not a convention limited to the NHL and the same pattern emerges in MLB, NFL, and Premier League broadcasts.
 There is certainly a place for the insider perspective in hockey analysis; former players-turned-analysts like Ray Ferraro prove this.
 Former players, coaches, and general managers have something to offer the viewing audience because of their experience.

 The problem lies with the fact that too often this appeal to authority is just an extension of the "old boys' network" that still dominates much of NHL behavior.
 The quality of many former pros who become analysts should be questioned.
 Many simply do not perform at the level of their peers.
-Minorities still face opposition and numerous challenges when pursuing a playing career, even more so when competing for roles in hockey operations.
+Many men who are LGBTQ or MOC still face opposition and numerous challenges when pursuing a playing career, even more so when competing for roles in hockey operations.
 Both remain firmly out of reach for women.